88-degrees/Book-of-Changes/e5a4a7e5a3aedazhuang.md

 Line 4 is still strong, but in the place of a weak line; and this gives occasion to the cautions with which the symbolism commences.
 The subject of the line going forward thus cautiously, his strength will produce good effects, such as are described.

 Line 5 is weak, and occupies a central place.
 Its subject will cease therefore to exert his strength; but this hexagram does not forbid the employment of strength, but would only control and [p.
-132]() direct it.
+132](e6998bjin.md#p-132) direct it.
 All that is said about him is that he will give no occasion for repentance.

-Line 6 being at the top of Kăn, the symbol of movement, and at the top of **Dà Zhuàng**, its subject may be expected to be active in exerting his strength; and through his weakness, the result would be as described.
+Line 6 being at the top of [**Zhèn ䷲**](e99c87zhen.md), the symbol of movement, and at the top of **Dà Zhuàng**, its subject may be expected to be active in exerting his strength; and through his weakness, the result would be as described.
 But he becomes conscious of his weakness, reflects and rests, and good fortune results, as he desists from the prosecution of his unwise efforts.

 # [大壮](./e5a4a7e5a3aedazhuang_cn.md)